Skip to main content

 What this does

-Searchable’s AI Traffic dashboard shows you, in near real-time, which AI assistants — ChatGPT, Claude, Perplexity, Google’s AI Overviews, and the rest — are crawling your site, what pages they’re hitting, and which of those crawls turn into referred users.
+Searchable’s LLM Analytics dashboard shows you, in near real-time, which AI assistants — ChatGPT, Claude, Perplexity, Google’s AI Overviews, and the rest — are crawling your site, what pages they’re hitting, and which of those crawls turn into referred users.
 To do that, Searchable needs to see your inbound HTTP requests.
 The setup below points your hosting platform’s request logs at our ingest endpoint.
 We classify the AI bots, drop everything else, and never store query strings or other PII.

 Setup takes about 5 minutes.
 There are no agents to install and no code to change in your application.